 Japan Multiple Entry Visa Requirements

-Like what I always say write in my previous blogs, always make sure that I submit complete requirements.
-Do not give the consul a reason to deny your application.
+Like what I always say write in my previous blogs, I always make sure that I submit complete requirements.
+I try to not give the consul a reason to deny your application.
+It also helps that the travel agency checks and verifies the documents, and make sure you fill out all the necessary fields.

 1. Philippine Passport